Glazelf/BeautifulGlaze/README.md

 Simply open a terminal in the folder you store this .css in and run "python -m beautifuldiscord --css BeautifulGlaze.css".

 # Template
-Credits to SamuiNe who left me a shithole of a file to clean up and go through.
-Has a lot of features, on the other hand, so props.
+Credits to SamuiNe.
+Their file had a lot of features to build off of.
 >https://github.com/SamuiNe/Crystalline-css

-© 2019 Gideon van Steenbergen